Mausoleum of Emperor Ferdinand II: Burials

 Crypt room with double sarcophagus (for the parents of Emperor Ferdinand II) and four wall niches for coffins.

 As intended by its founder, the mausoleum contains the remains of Emperor Ferdinand II along with several other members of the Habsburg family.
 Ferdinand was entombed in 1637 in the vault of the oval chapel, with his burial site marked by a simple nameplate.
 His first wife, Archduchess Maria Anna of Bavaria, who died in 1616, is also buried in the mausoleum and is commemorated by an inscription.
-The red marble sarcophagus in the crypt contains the remains of Ferdinand’s mother, Archduchess Maria of Bavaria, who died in 1616, the sarcophagus is accompanied by an effigy of her husband, Karl II, whose body is interred at Seckau.
+The red marble sarcophagus in the crypt contains the remains of Ferdinand’s mother, also named Archduchess Maria Anna of Bavaria, who died in 1608, the sarcophagus is accompanied by an effigy of her husband, Karl II, whose body is interred at Seckau.
 The coffins of Ferdinand II and his second wife Eleonore of Gonzaga (d.
 1686) are placed in wall niches below the Holy Sepulchre, with their identities marked only by small tablets.
 The heart crypt contains the hearts of Ferdinand II, his mother, his wife, and other archdukes.
 No other major figures are buried in the mausoleum, making it primarily the dynastic tomb of Ferdinand II’s immediate family.